Image

 • Sexual contact with nursing home residents

-Penalties for Failing to Register as a Sex Offender in Rock Port, MO
+Penalties for Not Registering as a Sex Offender in Rock Port, MO

 Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled Rock Port, MO child pornography attorneys, we provide help in the following practice areas for clients in Rock Port, MO:
+Along with expert legal representation from our skilled Rock Port, MO child pornography lawyers, we provide assistance in the following areas for clients in Rock Port and anywhere in Missouri:

 Child Pornography Defense Lawyer Rock Port, MO | Criminal Defense Law Firm in Rock Port, MO | Combs Waterkotte